House of One: Berlin lays cornerstone for a place for religious understanding | DW | 26.05.2021

 In the heart of Berlin, a group of Christians, Jews and Muslims is getting to work building a home where all three religions can come together.
 The goal is to overcome conflict and suspicion.

 For years it has been just an idea.
 On Thursday, it begins to become reality.
 A cornerstone will be laid on the future site of House of One, a building project by Christians, Jews, and Muslims looking for a place to meet.
-Their location is in the middle of Berlin, just minutes from some of the city's most popular and historic areas.
+Located in the middle of Berlin, the site is just minutes from some of the city's most popular and historic areas.

 "This is an important project for Berlin," said Pastor Gregor Hohberg, who helps lead the initiative.
 "Jews, Christians, Muslims, as well as atheists and people from other religions, have been talking about it for at least ten years."
 The city needs a place like House of One, Hohberg added, to offer the opportunity to engage one another.
 "It's an extremely important symbol," he said, calling the site a "place of peace."